Diphtheria, Tetanus, Pertussis, Hepatitis B, Polio and Haemophilus influenzae type b (DTaP-HB-IPV-Hib) Vaccine

 Who should not get the DTaP-HB-IPV-Hib vaccine?

-Speak with a health care provider if your child has had a life-threatening reaction to a previous dose of diphtheria, tetanus, pertussis, hepatitis B, polio, or Haemophilus influenzae type b vaccine, or any component of the vaccine, including neomycin and polymyxin B.
+Speak with a health care provider if your child has had a life-threatening reaction to a previous dose of diphtheria, tetanus, pertussis, hepatitis B, polio, or Haemophilus influenzae type b vaccine, or any part of the vaccine, including neomycin and polymyxin B.

 Children who developed Guillain-Barré Syndrome (GBS) within 8 weeks of getting a tetanus vaccine, without another cause being identified, should not get the DTaP-HB-IPV-Hib vaccine.
 GBS is a rare condition that can result in weakness and paralysis of the body's muscles.
 It most commonly occurs after infections, but in rare cases can also occur after some vaccines.